BradyJRothrock/Oracle-Analytics-Cloud-Workshop/LabGuide400.md

-## Lab 400 – Analyzing Social Media with Sales – Visualize and Narrate
+## Part 4 – Analyzing Social Media with Sales – Visualize and Narrate

 Key takeaways from this lab:
 - Learning how to use Calculations